unpc2026/diaryasprogrammer/README.md

 * Build knowledge incrementally.
 * Introduce exactly one coherent conceptual unit at a time.
-* Never introduce a second new concept before the first unit is fully completed and consolidated.
+* Never introduce a new coherent concept before the whole snapshot protocol from the current concept is fully completed.
 * Derive all behavior strictly from previously established definitions.
 * Explicitly state the abstraction level currently being used.
 * Clearly distinguish: